brianferguson/HotKey.dll/README.md

 -
 Here are some of the features of the HotKey plugin:

-* Performs an [action](http://docs.rainmeter.net/manual-beta/skins/option-types#Action) once the hot key is pressed and released.
+* Performs an [action](http://docs.rainmeter.net/manual-beta/skins/option-types#Action) once the hot key is pressed and/or released.
 * Can get the status (on or off) of the 3 toggle keys (Caps Lock, Scroll Lock, Num Lock).
 The [number value](http://docs.rainmeter.net/manual-beta/measures#Values) of the plugin will be `1` when the toggle key is in the "on" state, and `0` when in the "off" state.
 To use the special toggle cases, add the word "Status" after the key.
 Example: `HotKey=CapsLock Status`.
+Note: The toggle changes when the key is in the "down" state even if there are no KeyDownAction.
 * Hotkeys can be a letter, number, or the [pre-defined keywords](#pre-defined-hotkey-keywords).
 You can represent any keyboard key by using its number equivilant (in either hex, octal, binary or base 10).
 See the list [here](http://msdn.microsoft.com/en-us/library/windows/desktop/dd375731%28v=vs.85%29.aspx).
 Example: `HotKey=Shift 0x41` which translates to "SHIFT A"
+* The plugin can also push all keystrokes to the Rainmeter log to help users determine the correct hex code to use in the `HotKey` option.

 #####Notes:
 * If `SHIFT`/`CTRL`/`ALT` is used with its L/R variations, the L/R variations will be ignored.